andy-hanson/noze/doc/language.md

   A normal function with no interface parameters performs no I/O, and a normal function with no mutable parameters is a pure function.

-## Syntax
+## syntax

-A noze file consists of declarations.
+A noze file consists of many top-level declarations.
+There are no nested declarations.
+(Local variables may appear in nested expressions but those are not considered declarations for this purpose.)
 Each declaration is declared like `name type`, with an indented block following.
 The language is fairly strict with whitespace -- an indentation must be exactly one tab, and leading / trailing spaces on a line are illegal.
 It is also a syntax error to have multiple spaces in a row or to fail to put spaces around an operator (which is parsed much like a regular name).